ajnetzley/Seattle-Restaurant-Reviews/README.md

 Analysis contains a few notebooks containing the statistical analysis code for the specific questions we answered in this analysis.

 # Creators
-Alex Netzley

-Jake Flynn

-Edouard Seryozhenkov

-Mark Daniel
+This project was developed by the following members of the UW MSDS '25 cohort:

-Elliott Sanger
+Alex Netzley, Jake Flynn, Edouard Seryozhenkov, Mark Daniel, Elliott Sanger